isah-suleiman/CozyTech/README.md

 ### **Analysis Process**
 **Tools and Techniques**:
 - **Power BI** for data modelling, visualization, and report creation.
-- **DAX** for writing complex measures to calculate KPIs, such as downtime reasons, employee performance, and production efficiency.
+- **DAX** is used to write complex measures to calculate KPIs, such as downtime reasons, employee performance, and production efficiency.
 - **Power Automate** for data refreshes to ensure real-time reporting.

 **DAX Measures**: